msologr-cpu/pontic-greek/README.md

 Examples of dead key usage and their combinations are provided to illustrate the intended behavior.

-The operating principle for these above- and below-base diacritics is as follows:
+The operating principle for these above- and below-base diacritics is as in Greek keyboard:

 - first, one or more combining diacritical marks are entered